fahimhkhan/CitizenScienceTFL/README.md

 # CitizenScienceTFL

+This repository is intended for "step 2" to create an object detection app using the citizen science platform from https://sites.google.com/ucsc.edu/csmlappstudio/detection.

-The steps Needed to train and use a Tensorflow Lite rip current detection model are as below.
+The steps needed to train and use a Tensorflow Lite rip current detection model are below.
+The repository has the directory structure needed for the training, which can be cloned/downloaded to be used as the starting point.

 **1. Dataset creation and annotation**

+**Note:** If you are here from https://sites.google.com/ucsc.edu/csmlappstudio/detection, you may already finished your "Dataset creation and annotation".
+Datasets are labeled using a tool called labelImg https://github.com/tzutalin/labelImg.
+Detailed instruction for can be found here: https://sites.google.com/ucsc.edu/csmlappstudio/label

+This repository has no dataset included in it. you need to put your labeled dataset (from step 1) in the "train" and "test" directory under the "dataset" directory.
+You also need to update the label_map.pbtxt file in the dataset "directory" with the id and name of your classes.

-Link to the annotated dataset for rip current detection is given in this repo.
-There is two folders, "train" and "test", respectively.
+**Note:** If you are trying to train the rip current detection model from this paper (https://doi.org/10.1145/3462204.3481743), link to the annotated dataset for rip current detection is given in this "train" and "test" in a text file named download link.
-Datasets are labeled using a tool called labelImg https://github.com/tzutalin/labelImg

 **2. Setting up Tensorflow and Dependencies**